Lecture 10

 Types of Colorblindness

-• Roughly 8% of men and half a percent of women are colorblind.
+• About 8% of men and 0.5% of women experience some form of colorblindness.

-2. Use shape for scatterplots and linetype for line charts
+2. Adding shape to scatterplots or linetype to line charts

 ggthemes package

-• The ggthemes package provides various themes for ggplot2 visualization:
+• The ggthemes package offers a variety of additional themes and color scales for enhancing ggplot2 visualizations:

-• Accessible color palettes, including those optimized for colorblind viewers.
+• Accessible color palettes, including options designed for colorblind-friendly viewing

 ggthemes::scale_color_colorblind()